Sri Satguru Hare-Gobind Sahib ji

 Meeting Emperor Jahangir

 On June 1616 (22 Harh 1673 Bikrami samat) Wazir Kahn, of Lahore, arrived on the scene he and Gunchai Begh accompanied the Guru to his fort.
 The emperor with utmost respect met with the Guru, he had him seated on a silver caunki (four posted throne).
 He was content with meeting the Guru and the Guru recited a shabad in praise of Naam simran (Sri Raga, M5 - 50, Gwalior aia gaueli keah..).
+He give him a fixed five hundred rupees for langar distribution and requested the Guru accompany him to his court and then eventually take the Guru hunting with him.[24]

 Building Haregobindpr/Rohillaa?